Minneapolis Seethes Over George Floyd's Death As Trump Calls Protesters 'THUGS'

 As one protester in Minneapolis told NPR, the anger over Floyd's death is about more than just one man — it's about how police treat black people across the U.S.

 "This is how our people react, you know?
 When we've been done wrong for so long," he said.
-"So, me, I'm just praying and hoping everybody make it home safe."
+"So, me, I'm just praying and hoping everybody makes it home safe."

 "A black reporter from CNN was arrested while legally covering the protests in Minneapolis," the network pointedly noted.
 "A white reporter also on the ground was not."